ahmedd308/3-pages-store/README.md

    - 🚀 CI/CD pipeline with EAS Build
    - 📊 Code quality gates with Husky pre-commit hooks

-## 🎯 Acceptance Checklist

-- ✅ Login authenticates; token stored/applied; session restored with biometric prompt
-- ✅ App auto-locks after 10s and on background; lock overlay obscures content
-- ✅ Biometric unlock works; password fallback when biometrics unavailable
-- ✅ All Products renders list; pull-to-refresh; offline banner when disconnected
-- ✅ Specific Category renders filtered list (A flatlist is rendered with all categories to chose any category of desire)
-- ✅ Superadmin can delete a product (UI updates; delete is simulated)
-- ✅ React Query cache persists to MMKV and rehydrates on cold start

 ## 📄 License

 This project is developed as a coding challenge demonstration.